Code-Institute-Submissions/CandylandNumbers/README.md

 * D3.js renders interactive charts and graphs based on the data being served
 * Dc.js acts as a wrapper library for D3.js making potting charts and graphs easier

+## See the code in action here: -> https://polar-caverns-91455.herokuapp.com/

+## Please feel free (if you are so inclined) to clone this repository and make ANY improvements